jsparkes/innovation/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
-## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

 This code has been tested under Windows 10/11.
 No Linux testing has been done.